Repeat customers are the backbone of many businesses.

 There are numerous ways to approach triggered emails, each depending on the industry.
 However, the most popular triggered emails are:

-- Abandoned cart emails (for eCommerce and retail);
+- Abandoned cart emails (for ecommerce and retail);

 - Reactivation emails (after a period of inactivity);